Teaching Anatomy and Physiology Webinar SeriesSarah McFarlane2022-02-01T09:08:37-05:00

 ADInstruments, HAPS and InsideScientific are excited to present this 4-part OPEN-ACCESS webinar series focused on current and updated teaching techniques in Anatomy and Physiology.

 Science education has evolved in the face of recent challenges.
 While delivering content in remote learning environments is not necessarily ideal, and poses challenges to both educators and students, it has become necessary to keep everyone safe.
 But with this change also comes opportunity and benefits that only virtual learning can provide.

-This series aims to share new and effective ways to teach students through remote learning and examinations.
-Experts will share their experiences, tools and best practices to help educators adapt to virtual learning while maintaining high levels of participation, interactivity, understanding and excitement.
+This series shares new and effective ways to teach students through remote learning and examinations.
+Experts discuss their experiences, tools and best practices to help educators adapt to virtual learning while maintaining high levels of participation, interactivity, understanding and excitement.